MShepelin/UnrealEngine5Learning/README.md

 <img src="./packagingWithProjectLauncher.png" style="zoom:50%;" />

-The game is packaged for Win64 and is ready to run in the ShippedBuild folder of the repository.
+The game was successfully packaged for Win64.